plone/plone.org/frontend/README.md

 ### `yarn start`

-Runs the project in development mode.
+Run the project in development mode.
 You can view your application at `http://localhost:3000`

 The page will reload if you make edits.